OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --dev DEV-NAME        tun/tap device to use for VPN tunnel

 --dev-type DEV-TYPE   Which device type are we using? tun or tap.
 Not needed
-                      if --dev starts withtun or tap
+                      if --dev starts with tun or tap

---dhcp-option [OPTION [...]]
+--dhcp-option OPTION  Set DHCP options which can be picked up by the OS
-                      Set DHCP options which can be pickedup by the OS configuring DNS, etc
+                      configuring DNS, etc

 --extra-certs FILE    Specify a file containing one or more PEM certs